-The objective of graduate study in history at Providence College is to provide students with the opportunity to develop a comprehensive grasp of the past so that they might more fully appreciate the heritage of Western Civilization and the problems that confront it today.
-The program emphasizes impartial inquiry into the past as a guide to the attainment of objective truth.
-It is designed and scheduled to aid in developing professional competence of teachers of history, but it also provides the opportunity for those seeking a deeper and broader knowledge of historical scholarship as a preparation for doctoral studies.
+The objective of our program is to provide students with the opportunity to develop a comprehensive grasp of the past so that they might more fully appreciate the heritage of Western Civilization and the problems that confront it today.

-Candidates for the master's degree are required to complete thirty credits of graduate-level history, or twenty-four credits plus an acceptable thesis written under the direction of a professor in the student's major field.
+Master's degree students are required to complete 30 credits of graduate-level history, or 24 credits plus an acceptable thesis written under the direction of a professor.

-At least eighteen (but no more than twenty-one) credits must be taken in the major field, three credits of which must be a seminar in the major field.
+At least 18 (but no more than 21) credits must be taken in the major field, three credits of which must be a seminar in the major field.
 Three additional credits must be taken in Historical Methodology.
 The remaining credits (six or nine) must be taken in an area other than the major field; a minor field may be designated for these credits.
-All students are strongly encouraged to take a course in historiography in their major field.
+All students are strongly encouraged to take a course in Historiography in their major field.

-A full-time student may take four courses a semester.
+Full-time status entails taking three courses per semester.
 Historical Methodology and seminars in American and European History are offered every year.
 The other courses are offered every two or three years.
 A "B" average must be maintained.

-Candidates for the master's degree in history must give evidence of a reading knowledge of a foreign language.
+Students must give evidence of a reading knowledge of a foreign language.
 French and German are the recommended modern languages.
-However, substitution of another language may be made with the approval of the Director of the Graduate Program in History.
-In some instances, a student may be allowed by the Program Director to substitute a designated computer language course (with a minimum grade of "B") for the language requirement.
+However, substitution of another language may be made.
+In some instances, a student may be allowed to substitute a designated computer language course (with a minimum grade of "B") for the language requirement.

-After the completion of all course work, a candidate for the master's degree must pass an oral examination covering the major field.
+After the completion of all course work, students must pass an oral examination covering the major field.